nais/doc/docs/appendix/wonderwall.md

 * Owns the `/oauth2` endpoints [defined above](#endpoints) and intercepts all HTTP requests to these.
 They will never be forwarded to your application.
 * Is safe to enable and use with multiple replicas of your application.
-* Stores session data to a highly available Redis service on Aiven, and falls back to using cookies if the former is unavailable.
+* Stores session data to a highly available Redis service on Aiven.
 * Validates the `id_token` acquired from this flow in accordance with the [OpenID Connect specifications](https://openid.net/specs/openid-connect-core-1_0.html#IDTokenValidation).

 **The sidecar does _not_:**

-* Automatically refresh the user's tokens.
 * Secure your application's endpoints in any way.
 * Validate the user's `access_token` set in the `Authorization` header.
 The token may be invalid or expired by the time your application receives it.